elastic/kibana/src/ui/public/notify/banners/BANNERS.md

 Use this service to surface banners at the top of the screen.
 The expectation is that the banner will used an `<EuiCallOut />` to render, but that is not a requirement.
-See [the EUI docs](https://elastic.github.io/eui/) for more information on toasts and their role within the UI.
+See [the EUI docs](https://elastic.github.io/eui/) for more information on banners and their role within the UI.

 Banners should be considered with respect to their lifecycle.
 Most banners are best served by using the `add` and `remove` functions.